-This trail system, over Old Tampa Bay connects the city of Clearwater to Tampa.
+Courtney Campbell Causeway Trail This trail system, over Old Tampa Bay, connects the city of Clearwater to Tampa.
 If you are on a single speed bike, this 11 mile trail system can be brutal if you are not in shape.
 First you will need to climb your bike up onto the bridge.
 Then, the wind coming across the bay can be strong.
 That said, the Courtney Campbell Trail makes for a scenic and fun bike ride.
 From Tampa, this is the perfect bike route to visit the Ream Wilson Clearwater Trail or ride up to Safety Harbor.
-Ream Wilson Trail (back in Clearwater) Back in Clearwater/St. Pete, from the Courtney Campbell Trail over Tampa Bay, check out the Ream Wilson Clearwater Trail.
+Ream Wilson Trail Back in Clearwater/St. Pete, from the Courtney Campbell Trail over Tampa Bay, check out the Ream Wilson Clearwater Trail.
 If you take the trail that parallels North Bayshore Blvd., at the middle of the trail system you have two options.
-Continue up the Bay and you will hit the charming downtown of Safety Harbor.
-There check out the Whimzey Bowling Ball
+Continue up the bay and you will hit the charming downtown of Safety Harbor.
+There check out the Whimzey Bowling Ball House.

-House.
 If you ride the trail to the west, from Bayshore Blvd., the trail doesn't make it all the way to the Pinellas Trail.
-It will only get you about halfway across riding along Alligator Creek and ending in Coachmen Ridge Park.
+It will only get you about halfway across riding along Alligator Creek and ending in Coachman Ridge Park.
 Have fun enjoying the trails I have covered so far in the Tampa/St. Pete area.
 If you discover another route or an interesting experience riding in the area please, let us know - Thanks!

-Cure on Wheels, Inc. cureonwheels.org raises money to help individuals and families in the Tampa Bay area cope with a diagnosis of cancer.
-This advocacy ride begins in Tampa at the Moffitt arriving at the Capitol in Tallahassee on Wednesday, January 17, 2018, 325+ total miles, over 4 days. \$485.00 participation fee, per person pays for individual accommodations each night (Marriott Fairfield Inns & Townplace Suites), breakfast and lunch each day, jersey, SAG support, insurance, Moffitt Day Celebration party, transportation home for you and your gear.
+help individuals and families in the Tampa Bay area cope with a diagnosis of cancer.
+This advocacy Current werd a word without cancer.
+This advocacy ride begins in Tampa at the Moffitt Cancer Center on Sunday, January 14, arriving at the Capitol in Tallahassee on Wednesday, January 17, 2018, 325+ total miles, over 4 days. \$485.00 participation fee, per person pays for individual accommodations each night (Marriott Fairfield Inns & Townplace Suites), breakfast and lunch each day, jersey, SAG support, insurance, Moffitt Day Celebration party, transportation home for you and your gear.
 Sponsored by

-Tips From
+-

+By John Brown

 Mountain Bike Fun & Fitness

-By John Brown

 For some of us there is an undeniable call to immerse ourselves in fun moments in activities like mountain biking that gets us out in mother nature's natural settings.
-As we experience the thrill of off road trail riding we search out stunning vistas while enjoying the feeling of life around us, craving the type of solitude only found in wooded areas and rocky terrains.
+As we experience the thrill of off-road trail riding, we search out stunning vistas while enjoying the feeling of life around us, craving the type of solitude only found in wooded areas and rocky terrains.
 Now, as the explosion of